diaspora/api-documentation/_routes/conversations.md

 ## List messages in a conversation

-Note: This also marks the given conversation as read.
+*Note*: This also marks the given conversation as read.

 ### Request